Ingrid Jungermann

-Ingrid Jungermann (born August 23, 1977) is an American actress, director, producer, and screenwriter.
-She is best known for Women Who Kill, her directorial film debut, and web series The Slope and F to 7th.
+Ingrid Jungermann is an American director, producer, screenwriter, and actor.
+They are best known for Women Who Kill, their directorial film debut, and web series The Slope and F to 7th.

 Career

-Jungermann is originally from Florida and moved to New York City via North Carolina.
-She graduated from New York University Tisch School of the Arts (NYU), with an MFA.
+Jungermann graduated from New York University Tisch School of the Arts (NYU), with an MFA.
 Jungermann was selected one of the "25 New Faces of 2012" by Filmmaker magazine.
-In 2017, she was a recipient of the Sundance FilmTwo Fellowship.
+In 2017, they were a recipient of the Sundance FilmTwo Fellowship.

-Jungermann created her breakout web series The Slope with Desiree Akhavan while the two were postgraduate film students at NYU.
+Jungermann created their breakout web series The Slope with Desiree Akhavan while the two were postgraduate film students at NYU.

 Personal life

-Ingrid Jungermann identifies as lesbian and publicly stated that she "does not balk at being called a lesbian filmmaker".
+Jungermann is polyamorous, queer, and uses they/them pronouns.
+They publicly stated "I think you should demand to be called a queer filmmaker.
+It's a badge."